- Adult Use of Internet Computers in Children's Room

 - Any library official, employee, or volunteer who discloses information in violation of this section commits a class 2 petty offense and, upon conviction thereof, shall be punished by a fine of not more than three hundred dollars.

-1. Staff members cannot reveal patron information to anyone other than the registered patron unless the registered patron has given prior written permission to release it to certain individuals.
-This includes, but is not limited to, information on what titles have been checked out or what fines are owed.
+1. Staff members cannot reveal patron information to anyone other than the registered patron unless the registered patron has given prior permission to release it to certain individuals.
+This includes, but is not limited to, information on what titles have been checked out or what fees are owed.

 PATRON RESPONSIBILITES AND CONDUCT

 The Security Public Library strives to maintain a safe and comfortable environment for all our patrons.
 The Library supports free and equal access to Library services while reserving the right to enforce reasonable rules and guidelines.
-The Library reserves the right to remove any person whose behavior is disruptive, is inappropriate for a library environment, or interferes with the use of the library by others.
+The Library reserves the right to remove any person whose behavior is disruptive, inappropriate for a library environment, or interferes with the use of the library by others.
+The library is authorized to call upon other agencies (police, fire department, etc...) in order to protect people and property.

 Patron Responsibilities and Conduct